Ethics for Case Managers, Part 2

 Cynicism and Callousness

 As a defense against feelings of vulnerability and inadequacy, many individuals decide there is only one thing to do: protect themselves.
 To do so, they become cynical and callous.
 They develop an “attitude,” saying to themselves, “I can’t let them get to me.
 I’ve got to take care of myself!”
 At first, the strategy works because other people tend to avoid unpleasant or brusque individuals.
-Predictably, the strategy often does not work because healthcare workers are typically uncomfortable being “bad guys.”
-They have usually thought of themselves as gracious and accommodating, and now they feel angry and rejected.

 Failure, Hopelessness, and Collapse

 At the fourth stage of burnout, coping skills are at their lowest level.
 People are worn down, vulnerable, and exhausted.
 Their defenses have begun to fail.
 Old hurts and upsetting memories of past failures and poor choices begin to seep through their protective shield.
 Every area of life is affected.
 The smallest of slights and least important omission makes them respond intensely.
-When someone else is recognized instead of them, the smoldered coals of sibling rivalry reignite.
+When someone else is recognized instead of them, the smoldered coals of rivalry ignite.
 Nothing is going well.
 Everything seems to be going wrong (Smith et al., 2015).

 Dan Ramirez, RN, CCM, works in a long-term care facility owned and operated by a for-profit company, and he’s found that the administration’s primary concern seems to be keeping the beds full and the costs low.
 Because of this, Dan is assigned a large caseload and is often stretched beyond his ability to keep up with his many clients’ needs.
 He finds himself working overtime almost every day and feels obliged to “do it all.”